Know Thy Enemy: Plot

 Isobel (Mia Kirshner) is at Elena's house asking her to invite her in so they can talk but Elena (Nina Dobrev) refuses to do it.
 Jenna (Sara Canning) is shocked when she finds out that Isobel is alive and that Elena knew.
 Elena tries to talk to her but Jenna does not want to hear her.

 Elena calls Stefan (Paul Wesley), Damon (Ian Somerhalder) and Alaric (Matt Davis) to inform them about what happened.
 Katherine advises Stefan and Damon not to let Isobel and John know that she is still in town while Alaric arrives at Elena’s house.
 He tries to talk to Jenna but Jenna does not want to hear him either and leaves the house.

 Caroline (Candice Accola) worries about Matt (Zach Roerig) who disappeared after she told him the truth and she tries to contact him but he is not answering his phone.
-Matt goes to Sheriff Forbes (Marguerite MacIntyre) and asks to see Vicky's file, accusing the Sheriff for covering the real cause of her death.
+Matt goes to Sheriff Liz Forbes (Marguerite MacIntyre) and asks to see Vicky's file, accusing the Sheriff for covering the real cause of her death.
 Sheriff threatens to arrest him and she takes him to her home to calm down.
 Caroline comes home and finds him there.
 Matt asks her to tell him the whole truth.

 John (David Anders) invites Isobel into Elena’s house and convinces Elena and Stefan to listen to what she has to say about Klaus.
 Isobel tells them that no one knows where Klaus really is but there are rumors about the doppelganger’s existence and that will make every vampire who wants to reach Klaus search for Elena.
-Isobel offers Elena to stay in a house she has on Elena's name so she can be safe since no vampire can get in without her permission.
-Elena denies her offer but that gives the idea to Stefan and Damon (Ian Somerhalder) to write their home under Elena’s name so she can be safe there.
+Isobel offers Elena to stay in a house she has in Elena's name so she can be safe since no vampire can get in without her permission.
+Elena denies her offer but that gives the idea to Stefan and Damon to put the deed to their house in Elena’s name so she can be safe there.

 Damon, Bonnie (Kat Graham) and Jeremy (Steven R. McQueen) go to the Martins house and get the Grimoire books they need.
 Bonnie tells Damon that she knows how to channel the power from the dead witches but they have to find the spot where they were burned.
 Damon already knows where the place is and the three of them go there where Bonnie channels the power.